kailash-manasarovar/statement/docs/timeline/2024/april.md

 - Little did they know... although I did keep telling them.
 - The inherent cowardice is off the scale.
 - Whenever I get a chance to change the subject I explain to Christine what's been happening to me at the hands of Dénia criminals.
-- Chris BJ manuevers the conversation back into generalities.
+- Chris BJ maneuvers the conversation back into generalities.
 - We speak about bullying.
 - She tells me she was a bully at boarding school.
 - I express the sane and world-saving idea that it is far better to be bullied than to be a bully.